RockmanR/EventCrowd3/README.md

 - Now you can go to buy some tickets. try to change the account in Metamask to another Ganache's account (let's say Ganache 2).

-**From here onward we will go for scenario 1, which is Not reaching the funding goal:**
+**From here onward we will go for scenario 1, which is "Not reaching the funding goal":**

-- then go to `User Panel` and try to buy 99 tickets (100 tickets to reach our goal. this is a scenario were we are not reaching it).
+- then go to `User Panel` and try to buy 99 tickets (100 tickets to reach our goal).

 > NOTE: Before you buy any ticket!
 > make sure that the contract is still open and didn't reach the closing time yet.
 If not, then you need to do one of the follwoing: